snej/tails/README.md

 ## Why Another Forth?

 I think "build a working Forth interpreter" has been on my bucket list for a while.
 As a teenager circa 1980, I had an Apple II and wrote a lot of programs in BASIC.
-I got frustrated by its slowness, but but 6502 assembly (which most games were written in) was quite nasty.
+I got frustrated by its slowness, but 6502 assembly (which most games were written in) was quite nasty.
 Then I got FIG-Forth, which was kind of a Goldilocks language -- a lot faster than BASIC, with direct access to memory and hardware, but much friendlier than assembly.
 I got ahold of a printed listing of FIG-Forth (the Z80 version, for some reason) and worked my way through it, learning a lot.
 Then in college I tried to write my own interpreter for a 68000-based workstation, but never got it debugged.
 Now I'm trying again, but starting from a higher level.

 A more recent reason, and more practical, is to have a simple but fast interpreter to use for things like implementing database queries.
 Queries can do very general-purpose things like evaluating arbitrary arithmetic and logical expressions, and they also have complex higher-level logic for traversing indexes.
 They're usually translated into an interpreted form.
 I wrote such a query interpreter last year for a database project, but was unhappy with the implementation.